smangul1/Microbe-scope/Genome_Coverage_Visualizer/MiCoP_Reference_Database/README.md

 3. Move NCBI-RefSeq-Viral folder from NCBI-RefSeq to EuPathDB
 4. Exclude NCBI-RefSeq-fungi from NCBI-RefSeq
 5. Exclude any organism from NCBI-RefSeq that is included in EuPathDB
-6. Concat all contigs from EuPath and convert RefSeq-Viral from .fna into .fasta
+6. Concat all contigs from EuPath and convert NCBI-RefSeq-Viral from .fna into .fasta
 7. Generate all nonoverlapping 30-mers from RefSeq, BWA-MEM them with the concatenated contigs of Eupath, and Generate Homology Information Folder
 8. Generate the start and end coordinates of homologous regions.